jtl5770/goleds/README.md

   from the IR sensors
-* **MultiBlopProducer**: Can be seen in the video on top _after_ the grow-stay-shrink cycle of the SensorLedProducers have ended - multiple, slowly moving blobs of color
+* **MultiBlopProducer**: Can be seen in the video on top _after_ the grow-stay-shrink cycle of the SensorLedProducers have ended - multiple, slowly moving blobs of color.
+Will be started after the cycle automatically if enabled in the config file.
 * **CylonProducer**: A simple red "eye" moving around the LED Stripes.
-Will also be started by the end of the SensorLedProducers cycle
+Will also be started by the end of the SensorLedProducers cycle, if enabled in the config file.

 https://github.com/jtl5770/goleds/assets/24967370/865c70b6-cc20-4b60-899c-8e9182680e21

+* **NightLightProducer**: All LEDs getting the same color, depending on time of the night.
+See config file for details

 ### How to start the program on the Raspberry Pi